Oakland, San Leandro and Haywards Electric Railway: Route

 The Oakland, San Leandro and Haywards Electric line began at First and Washington Streets in Oakland.
 At Washington and Thirteenth streets it ran eastward beyond the city limit, and along the county road through Pittsville, Melrose, Fitchburg, Elmhurst, San Leandro, to Hayward.
 At San Lorenzo Junction a branch road terminated at San Lorenzo Grove.
 Another branch passed up Twenty-third avenue.

+Rolling stock

+In 1893, the company experimented with a gas motor which had been rejected by the Cahuenga Valley Railroad.